ATLAS commentary Parts I & II

 Over a series of four interviews, Julia Woodman BSc, PhD, MSTAT talks about ATLAS with Charlotte Woods EdD, MSTAT.
 They delve into the background to this important trial and review the findings, including looking at the experiences of the participants in the trial.
 They also discuss how ATLAS sits alongside the ATEAM trial to form the foundation of the evidence base for the effectiveness of Alexander lessons.

-ATLAS commentary Parts I and II
+ATLAS commentary Part I

 This first interview explores the background to the ATLAS trial, how it came about and what was involved in setting it up.
 What the trial evaluated, and how it did it, is also discussed.